root-project/root/math/doc/index.md

 - **Physics Vectors**: Classes for describing vectors in 2, 3 and 4 dimensions (relativistic vectors) and their rotation and transformation algorithms.
 Two package exist in %ROOT:

    - Physics: library with the TVector3 and TLorentzVector classes.
    - GenVector: new library providing generic class templates for modeling the vectors.
-See the \ref Vector "GenVector" page.
+See the \ref GenVector "GenVector" page.

 - \ref Unuran "UNURAN": Package with universal algorithms for generating non-uniform pseudo-random numbers, from a large classes of continuous or discrete distributions in one or multi-dimensions.

 - **Foam**  Multi-dimensional general purpose Monte Carlo event generator (and integrator).
 It generates randomly points (vectors) according to an arbitrary probability distribution  in n dimensions.

 - **FFTW** Library with implementation of the fast Fourier transform (FFT) using the FFTW package.
-It requires a previous installation of [FFTW](http://www.fftw.org)>FFTW).
+It requires a previous installation of [FFTW](http://www.fftw.org).

 - **MLP** Library with the neural network class, TMultiLayerPerceptron based on the NN algorithm from the mlpfit package.